DaniXmir/GlassVr/README.md

 # GlassVr
 glassvr is an openvr driver that let you emulate a headset, controllers and trackers with various tracking modes

-i originally made this driver to create a super light headset use my XR glasses with a base station tracker for SteamVR but since i added a lot more features
+i originally made this driver to create a super light headset using my XR glasses with a base station tracker for SteamVR but since i added a lot more features

 these include:
  - headset emulation